ugomeguerditchian/OrgASM/README.md

     -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                             Domain to scan
-    -sF SUBFILE, --subfile SUBFILE
+    -m MODE, --mode MODE  Mode to use, O for OSINT (API request), B for bruteforce, S for IP scan (default OBS) -sF SUBFILE, --subfile SUBFILE
-                            Path to file with subdomains, one per line -w WORDLIST, --wordlist WORDLIST
+                            Path to file with subdomains, one per line -R RECURSIVE, --recursive RECURSIVE
+                            Recursive scan, will rescan all the subdomains finds and go deeper as you want, default is 0 -w WORDLIST, --wordlist WORDLIST
                             Wordlist to use (small, medium(default), big)
     -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS